quangbinh113/Healthcare-Chatbot/README.md

 # Health-care Chatbot

-The objective is to create a HealthCare-Domain chatbot that can generate answers itself.
+The objective is to create a HealthCare-Domain Generative-based chatbot that can provide valuable information about health issues and help people to figure out how to prevent themself from diseases.

 # Requirement